SCIENCE CLASSES

 General Science/Lab (Apologia) - 7th–8th grades- Judy Doyle

-Required time outside class 3-4 hrs. per week
+Required time outside class: 2-3 hours per week

-Class time will primarily be spent conducting lab investigations and performing hands on experiments.
-Outside work will involve completing classwork, reading the text, and studying. (approximately 3 hours)
+The hour and a half class time will primarily be spent conducting lab investigations and performing hands on experiments.
+Outside work will involve completing homework assignments, reading the text, and studying.

-Mail registration form and $95 (first month tuition + lab fee) to:
+Mail class registration form and $100 (July tuition + lab fee) to:

 Judy Doyle